 Many of the cosmetic and clinical changes associated with topical PGA use are reversible through discontinuation of the causative therapy.
-A partial or complete reversal of PAPS symptoms has been reported as early as 4-6 weeks after treatment discontinuation.4
+A partial or complete reversal has been reported as early as 4-6 weeks after discontinuation.
+However, prolonged use of PGAs can lead to development of deep cosmetic PAPS or tonometric PAPS.
+Severe PAPS may be irreversible, which can have a direct, negative impact on long-term glaucoma management.4, 5, 10, 33, 35, 41-43